ljrain/blog.rainaldi.dev/content/post/2019/migrated_wordpress_hugo.md

 ---
-title: Why Migratee from WordPress to Hugo
+title: Why Migrated from WordPress to Hugo
 date: 2019-03-25 16:07:00 +0000
 tags:
 - About